lbaehren/prometheus-sumo/README.md

     |-- config
     |   |-- cmake               ...
 Collection of CMake scripts and modules
     |   `-- rake                ...
 Collection of Rake scripts and modules
+    |-- data
+    |   `-- repositories        ...
+Working copies of the various code repositories
     |-- documentation           ...
 Extended documentation
     |   |-- examples            ...
 Code examples to be included into the documentation
     |   |-- images              ...
 Images to be included into the documentation